-Batch Compress and Convert on Windows
+Batch Compress and Convert on Windows: 3 Methods

 Same export folder every Friday?
 Automation saves clicks.
 One random file once a month?
 Just use Photos.
 Batch compress and convert on Windows makes sense when settings repeat and file counts climb past what manual export tolerates.

-Automation is not free either.
 You spend time once on presets, Task Scheduler jobs, or scripts so every future Friday is one step instead of thirty.
 Stop automating when the settings change every job.

 When automation is worth it